FayZ676/gitscribe/documentation/USAGE.md

 ### Creating Custom Styles

 You can create your own style files to customize the output.
-Style files contain instructions for the AI on how to format and present the content.

-Example custom style file (`my_style.txt`):
+Example custom style file (`blog_style.txt`):

 ```
 Generate content in a professional blog post format with: